bigtoga/Examples/Cloud - Azure/How to/Create network diagram.md

+# If you do not use (a lot of) user defined routes
-Easiest if you go to Network Watcher -> Topology
+1. Go to Network Watcher -> Topology
 1. Select a resource group (note: only resource groups that have a virtual network will be available)
 1. Select the vnet